 If you’ve been wondering about different ways to use your delicious homemade cream cheese, here’s a great recipe to pair with it.

 This recipe is easy, sweet, and good for you!
 It tastes delicious and is versatile.
 Use this spread for breakfast, a snack, or to serve alongside a cheese plate at your next party.
 Apricot butter was born to be served alongside cheese—at least in my opinion.
 Ok, it’s not the only way to go, but it’s a good place to begin.
-(It also tastes good with roasted pork.)
+(It also tastes good with roasted pork or lamb.)

 If you’d like to make the snack seen above, simply take a slice of your favorite bread, (in this case it was a whole wheat sourdough)—or else use some crackers—spread on some cream cheese, and then top it off with a nice thin layer of apricot butter.